Concurrent Academic Progress Program

 - The student's final grade reflects achievement on each exam and assignment and is recorded on a Lakeland College transcript.

 - CAPP offers college credit courses at a reduced price.
-Three- and four-credit classes cost $300.
+Three- and four-credit classes are available.

 - Credits are transferrable.
 Most colleges will accept CAPP credits since Lakeland College is fully accredited by the North Central Association of Colleges and Schools (NCA).

 - Students can get a jump on college during high school.